Looking for a way to give an instant boost to your SEO and organic rankings?

 So what does schema markup actually DO?
 What does it look like in the SERPs?

 Here’s an example of schema markup for a concert.
 Notice how, in addition to the normal title and description, this search engine result also includes a list of dates and locations for Willie Nelson concerts:

 Here’s another example, this one for taco recipes.
-Thanks to schema markup, The Wholesome Dish is able to include a picture of the recipe, its user rating, and even details like preparation time.
+Thanks to schema markup, The Cookie Rookie is able to include a picture of the dish, its user rating, and even details like preparation time.
 The other two search results haven’t taken advantage of schema markups and have less information for the user to make a decision:

-Rotten Tomatoes is able to include details about a movie’s rating, studio, director, and runtime:
+Rotten Tomatoes is able to include details about a movie’s rating, release date, box office revenue, and runtime: